-- B\ B1.
+- The new version of the argument is valid! - B1.
 I have seen one billiard ball strike another many times. - B2.
 Each time the ball which was struck has moved, motion was transferred. - B3.
 The future will resemble the past. - BC.
-So, the struck ball will move this time.

-The problem with B\ is that we have no basis for believing PUN.
-All inductive inference presupposes it, but it can not justify itself.

-All inferences from experience suppose as their foundation that the future will resemble the past and that similar powers will be conjoined with similar sensible qualities.
+So, the struck ball will move this time. - The problem with the new version is that we have no basis for believing B3.
+"All inferences from experience suppose as their foundation that the future will resemble the past and that similar powers will be conjoined with similar sensible qualities.
 If there is any suspicion that the course of nature may change, and that the past may be no rule for the future, all experience becomes useless and can give rise to no inference or conclusion.
-It is impossible, there-fore, that any arguments from experience can prove this resemblance of the past to the future, since all these arguments are founded on the supposition of that resemblance (Enquiry, §IV.2, AW 547b).
+It is impossible, therefore, that any arguments from experience can prove this resemblance of the past to the future, since all these arguments are founded on the supposition of that resemblance" (§IV.2, AW 547b). - The past has resembled the future in the past, but we don't know that it will continue to resemble the future!

+Cause, Effect, and Uniformity
-If we had knowledge of cause and effect relations, of the connections among events, we could tie them together to yield PUN.

-We would know the hidden springs by experience.

-But, we only have knowledge of constant conjunction.

-So, all scientific generalizations which do not limit themselves to observed evidence are unjustified.
-Physical laws like Newtonian gravitation or the gas laws go beyond experimental evidence.
-Even the existence of a material world is a scientific hypothesis generated by experience.
+- If we had knowledge of cause and effect relations, of the connections among events, we could tie them together to yield PUN. - We would know what the hidden springs are by experience. - But, we only have knowledge of constant conjunction. - So, all scientific generalizations which do not limit themselves to observed evidence are unjustified. - Physical laws like Newtonian gravitation, or the gas laws, go beyond experimental evidence.

+Skepticism About the External World

-It is a question of fact whether the perceptions of the senses are produced by external objects resembling them; how shall this question be determined?
+- Even the existence of a material world is a scientific hypothesis generated by experience. - "It is a question of fact whether the perceptions of the senses are produced by external objects resembling them; how shall this question be determined?
 By experience, surely as all other questions of a like nature.
 But here experience is and must be entirely silent.
 The mind never has anything present to it but the perceptions and cannot possibly reach any experience of their connection with objects.
-The supposition of such a connection is, therefore, without any foundation in reasoning (Enquiry, §XII.1, AW 595a).
+The supposition of such a connection is, therefore, without any foundation in reasoning" (§XII.1, AW 595a, emphasis added).